 That price is for the silver and you can expect to pay $10 more for the reposado and another $10 for the añejo.
-However, when it comes to a reliable, easy to find tequila, it's a great option that's enjoyable in drinks like the gold cosmopolitan and wake the dead shooter.
+However, when it comes to a reliable, easy to find tequila, it's a great option that's enjoyable in drinks easy drinks like the Patron pineapple and wake the dead shooter.

 07 of 10

-Don Eduardo Tequila is a very smooth tequila and one that you can rely on finding at almost any liquor store.
+Don Eduardo Tequila is a very smooth tequila and one that you can reliably find at almost any liquor store.
 It is a great bargain in tequila and a fantastic one to keep in stock all the time.

 Availability and price are two of Don Eduardo's strengths.
-The blanco runs right around $40 and it can often be found on sale for $5 to $10 less than that.
+The blanco runs right around $40 and it can often be found on sale.

 08 of 10

 Tequila Herradura is another one of those brands that should be almost everywhere you look.
-It is premium, but not out of touch for most bars.
-This is the tequila you want for a great drink every time.
+It is premium, but not out of touch for most bars and it always produces a great drink.

-This tequila has one of the bolder flavor profiles you will find, yet it retains the smoothness that define great tequilas.
-This tequila will not get lost in the most flavorful cocktails, nor will it leave you cringing after a straight shot.
-One of the brand's recipes that is definitely worth a taste is the cinco herradura.
+This tequila has one of the bolder flavor profiles you will find, yet it retains the smoothness that defines great tequilas.
+It won't get lost in the most flavorful cocktails, nor will it leave you cringing after a straight shot.

-It is, quite simply, a great tequila and with the blanco running around $40, it's one of the better deals.
+Quite simply, this is great tequila and with the blanco running around $40, it's one of the better deals.